codinuum/cca/README.md

 Therefore Diff/TS makes moderate use of a TED algorithm in a divide-and-conquer manner backed by heuristics to approximate the minimum tree edit distance.
 Nevertheless, Diff/AST still requires much time for non-trivial huge inputs.
 So it always caches the results.

+## Quick start

+You can instantly try Diff/AST by means of [Docker](https://www.docker.com/) and a ready-made container image.

+    $ docker pull codinuum/cca

+The following command line executes Diff/AST within a container to compare sample Java programs and then saves the results in `results` (host) directory.

+    $ ./cca.py diffast -c results samples/java/0/Test.java samples/java/1/Test.java

+Once you have built *DiffViewer*, you can inspect the AST differences in a viewer window.
+See `diffviewer/README.md` for details.

+    $ diffviewer/run.py -c DIR samples/java/0/Test.java samples/java/1/Test.java

+You can run both Diff/AST and DiffViewer by the following line.

+    $ ./cca.py diffast -c results --view samples/java/0/Test.java samples/java/1/Test.java

 ## Building parsers and Diff/AST

 ### Requirements